sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 Sign Arch description:
 There are 2 main signing build flows, the details and modifications required will be described in chapter 4.
 The general difference of dev sign flow - In the build process the build will use a signing script with development keys to sign the boot components.
-As a result of that, the sonic.bin will contain the boot components signed.
+As a result of that, the sonic-os.bin will contain the boot components signed.

 The production sign flow, have some differences from the dev flow, the signing process of the boot components happens in the signing server for a security reason.

 So, the build process should send the components to the signing server and get back the component signed.
-Similar to the dev flow, the production flow will have sonic.bin with boot components signed inside as well.
+Similar to the dev flow, the production flow will have sonic-os.bin with boot components signed inside as well.

 As a consequence that the signing happens in the signing server and every vendor can use a different signing server that could have different kinds of API to connect/send/sign the boot components, it is required to support a generic solution.